-Primary Carrier: The carrier responsible for primary payment by applying the criteria to determine the order of benefits.
+Primary Carrier: The carrier that has been determined to be responsible for primary payment by applying the criteria to determine the order of benefits.

-Secondary Carrier: The carrier responsible for secondary payment (also referred to as paying as secondary).
+Secondary Carrier: The carrier that has been determined to be responsible for secondary payment (also referred to as paying as secondary).

-Tertiary Carrier: The carrier responsible for payment after the primary and secondary payment (if any).
+Tertiary Carrier: The carrier that has been determined to be responsible for payment after the primary and secondary payment (if any).